Roundup Lawsuit | non-Hodgkins Lymphoma

 Non-Hodgkin’s lymphoma is a blood cancer linked with workplace exposure to cancer-causing chemicals such as Roundup, benzene, or polychlorinated biphenyls (PCBs).
-Roundup exposure raises the risk of Non-Hodgkins Lymphoma, according to recent research.
-Law firms are filing Roundup Non-Hodgkins Lymphoma Lawsuits to hold Monsanto accountable for failing to warn farmers, farm workers and others about their increased risk of lymphoma from Roundup exposure.
+Roundup exposure raises the risk of non-Hodgkins Lymphoma, according to recent research.
+Law firms are filing Roundup Lawsuits to hold Monsanto accountable for failing to warn farmers, farm workers, homeowners and others about their increased risk of non-Hodgkin’s lymphoma from Roundup exposure.

 Studies Link Roundup and Non-Hodgkin Lymphoma

 Three major studies published since 2001 link Roundup with non-Hodgkin lymphoma.
 Other published studies have found Roundup causes cancer in rodents and genotoxic effects in humans.

 • March 2015: The World Health Organization’s cancer research agency declared Roundup a “probable human carcinogen” based on evidence from several studies.

 • October 2008: Swedish researchers in the International Journal of Cancer found men exposed to Roundup doubled their risk of developing non-Hodgkin lymphoma.

 • September 2003: Occupational and Environmental Medicine published a study that found a 60% increased risk of non-Hodgkin lymphoma based on three large studies of midwestern farmworkers.

 • November 2001: Canadian researchers in Cancer Epidemiology Biomarkers published a study which found higher exposures to Roundup associated with higher rates of non-Hodgkin lymphoma.